LeoYimingLi/LeoYimingLi.github.io/index.md

 It can test users’ proficiency in Chinese Poems by the following two ways:
   - Generating questions from database then require users to input answers to continue, eg. blank filling;
   - Taking turns with users to input poem sentences in required format, eg. containing the same character.

+## Goal

+I hope my exchange life in NCTU not only consist of courses-studying but also some participation in lab, which would help me to feel the academic atmosphere here more comprehensively.
+Also I want to improve my research skills to gain more advantages when applying for good graduate programs in the future.

 ## Course Performance